Top 10 Novels Every Senior Must Read by the End of 2022

 Matthew has said:

-If you are wondering how to spend time in your retirement, reading is widely accepted as one of the most positive habits a person could have for the numerous benefits it offers.
-During the ageing process, people tend to do less reading and watch TV instead, typically top series for the elderly.
+If you wonder how to spend time in your retirement, reading is considered one of the most beneficial habits a person could have due to its numerous blessings.
+As people age, they tend to read less and watch TV instead, typically top series for the elderly.
 However, the health benefits of reading may make you reconsider swapping the remote for a good book instead.

 After reading the Lord of the rings, I read the Silmarillion by the same author, J.R.R Tolkien.
 Just magnificent!
 I guess I can call myself a Ringer at the age of 52! and I can finally admit that I’m a fiction lover.
 From this list, the Mirror & the light seems interesting.
 Has anyone read it?